Solo-Hero/Chat-App/README.md

 ## To-Do

 - ~~Add chat history and persistance.~~ ✅ **COMPLETED**
-- Remove the hard coded user I have for testing purposed and figure out how to implement a way to decide a username upon connection to the chat app.
+- ~~Remove the hard coded user I have for testing purposed and figure out how to implement a way to decide a username upon connection to the chat app.~~ ✅ **COMPLETED**
 - Add the ability to create and join group chats.
 - Figure out how to add a text to speech voice that sounds like Donalad Duck.
 - If I figure out how to add the first text to speech voice add more for fun.